lang-ai/docs/source/index.html.md

 # Overview

 Lang.ai is the first unsupervised AI for language understanding.
-It analyses any type of text and extracts intents without any manual training or intent-definition.
+It analyzes any type of text and extracts intents without any manual training or intent-definition.
 This allows companies and individuals to get insights from any unstructured text to improve and automate multiple business processes.
 To learn more about use cases or our proprietary technology, please visit [lang.ai](https://lang.ai).

 # Workflow